-- S2 Only batteries produced by DJI or other official manufacturers can be used on robots and Customer Controllers, except only for Darts which may use lithium batteries produced by other official manufacturers. - S3 The total nominal energy of the Single Supercapacitor Modules of Standard, Hero and Sentry Robots must not exceed 2000 J, and their actual measured energy must not exceed 2200 J. The nominal energy calculation formula for a single capacitor module is $E = \frac{1}{2} C U^2$ (U refers to the withstand voltage value of the capacitor and C refers to capacitance). - S4 Only one set of supercapacitor modules is allowed to be used on each robot.
+- S4 The total nominal energy of one supercapacitor module of Standard, Hero and Sentry Robots must not exceed 2000 J, and their actual energy must not exceed 2200 J. The formula to calculate nominal energy for one capacitor module is $E = \frac{1}{2} C U^2$ (U is the withstand voltage of the capacitor, C is capacitance). - S5 Only Hero, Standard, and Sentry Robots can use the Supercapacitor Module.
+Each robot is allowed to use not more than one Supercapacitor Module.